Is VAR being used in the Carabao Cup semi-finals?

 That situation remains in place for the semi-finals due to the presence of Middlesbrough in the last four, with the system not installed at the Championship club’s Riverside Stadium.

-The Championship club host Chelsea in the first leg of the opening semi-final tonight, while Liverpool face Fulham in an all-Premier League tie.
+The Championship club hosted Chelsea in the first leg of the opening semi-final on Tuesday, Boro emerging triumphant, while Liverpool face Fulham in an all-Premier League tie.

-A video assistant referee will be in operation for the final at Wembley on Sunday 25 February.

 “This is in line with previous rounds of this season’s competition when at some grounds, but not all, VAR has been available.
 VAR is installed at Wembley Stadium and as per our previous commitment VAR will be used in February’s final.”